the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lifting-state.md

 ## Lifting State in React

-In this section, we are confronted with the following task: Use the `searchTerm` from the Search component to filter the `stories` by title in the App component before they reach the List component.
-In the last section, we established a callback handler to pass information from the Search component up to the App component.
-However, if you check the code, it seems somehow difficult to access the value coming from the callback handler's event in the App component in order to filter the list.
-The incoming value is only accessible in the callback handler's function.
-We need to figure out how to share the Search component's state across multiple components (App, List) who are interested in it.
-Therefore, we'll need to **lift state up** from Search to App component to share the state with more components:
+In this section, we are confronted with the following task: Use the `searchTerm` from the Search component to filter the `stories` by their `title` property in the App component before they are passed as props to the List component.
+So far, we have learned about how to pass information down explicilty with props and how to pass information up implictly with callback handlers.
+However, if you look at callback handler in the App component, it doesn't come natural to one on how to apply the `searchTerm` from the App component's `handleSearch()` event handler as filter for the `stories`.

+One solution could be establishing another state in the App component which captures the arriving `searchTerm` in the App component and then uses it for filtering the `stories` before they are passed to the List component as props.
+However, this adds duplication, because the `searchTerm` would have a state in the Search and App components then.
+So think about it another way: If the App component is interested in the `searchTerm` state to filter the `stories`, why not instantiate the state in the App component in the first place?

+Try it yourself: **Lift the state** from the Search component to the App component, pass the state updater function to the Search component and use it to update the state when a user types into the input field, and use the new state in the App component to `filter()` the `stories` before they are passed to the List component.
+The following implementation will demonstrate this solution:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~